LogicalGeekBoy/sky-zoo/README.md

 3. Start Minecraft and run `/reload`
 4. Stand where you'd like the Zookeeper to appear
 5. Run `/function sky_zoo:setup`
+6. The Zookeeper will spawn and you'll be given an instructions book and two name tags to get you started.

 ## How to change the mob capture list and their rewards

 1. Edit `mobs.csv` to add new mobs, change existing trades or remove mobs from the capture list.
 2. Regenerate Minecraft functions, advancements and zip the pack up with `ruby .\generate.rb`.
 3. Copy `./build/sky-zoo.zip` and place in the `datapacks` folder your Minecraft world.
-4. Run `/reload` and then `/function sky_zoo:setup` which will summon the Zookeeper where you are standing and give you an instructions book and first name tag.
+4. Run `/reload` and then `/function sky_zoo:setup`.

 ## Development Requirements